 Jurisdiction of Custody and Visitation: Parties Residing in the Same State

-State custody laws provide the appropriate venue which can make custody and visitation determinations in a case where all of the parties reside in the same state.
-Where a divorce is pending, the appropriate venue for making custody or visitation decisions involving the grandparents and grandchildren is almost always the court hearing the divorce proceedings.
-Some states require visitation petitions to be filed along with another domestic relations suit and may also permit visitation requests after a domestic relations order has been rendered or as an original proceeding.
+State custody laws will govern the custody and visitation determinations when all parties reside in the same state.
+When a divorce is pending, a court hearing is the appropriate venue for making custody or visitation decisions during the divorce proceedings.
+Some states require the filing of visitation petitions.

 Confused About Establishing the Jurisdiction of Your Custody and Visitation Case?
 Get an Attorney's Help

 Figuring out child custody issues isn't easy.
 This is especially true if you and your ex live in different states.
 In these cases, you must determine the jurisdiction of custody.
 A family law attorney can help tremendously.
 They can help you obtain a final custody order.